-- Sixteen 32-bit binary counters used for simple waveform generation, timed interrupt sources, and counting applications. - Six selectable timer modes EDGE, UPCOUNT, PWM, DOWNCOUNT, SINGLEPATTERN and REPEATPATTERN. - Each timer (TIMERn, where n = 0 to 15) has 2 interrupts, TMRn0INT and TMRn1INT. - Each timer has two outputs (OUT0 and OUT1) which are controlled by the CMP0 and CMP1 registers based on timer mode and each can be inverted independently. - Each timer can interface to any GPIO, allowing any GPIO to be driven by any timer output and any GPIO to be used as a timer's clock or trigger. - All timers are fully independent but can be linked by clocking one timer from another's output. - Clock sources include several sources from CLKGEN, another timer's output, or any GPIO input. - Each timer supports an optional trigger condition which starts the timer.
+- Sixteen 32-bit binary up-counters used for simple waveform generation, timed interrupt sources, and counting applications. - Five selectable timer modes EDGE, UPCOUNT, PWM, SINGLEPATTERN and REPEATPATTERN. - Each timer (TIMERn, where n = 0 to 15) has 2 interrupts, TMRn0INT and TMRn1INT. - In EDGE, UPCOUNT and PWM MODES, TMRn0INT is generated when the value of TIMERn matches the TMRnCMP0 value, and TMRn1INT is generated when the value of TIMERn matches the TMRnCMP1 value. - In SINGLEPATTERN and REPEATPATTERN modes, the TMRn0INT interrupt, if enabled, is triggered when the TMRnLMT value is reached.
+If TMRnLMT was initially set to 31, then TMRn1INT will also be triggered if enabled. - Each timer has two outputs (OUT0 and OUT1) which are controlled by the CMP0 and CMP1 registers based on timer mode and each can be inverted independently.

-- Counter value may be written directly; otherwise CTRLn\CLR bit initializes the counter for the selected mode. - CTRLn\TMRnLMT field can be set to generate 1-255 repetitions of a waveform (0=unlimited). - For most modes, timers are up-counters and CMP0 defines the end of a counter cycle; timer either stops or repeats.
-CMP1 is a secondary comparator. - A down-counting mode, where TIMERn count = 0 defines the end of a counter cycle, allows software to update with a new count between interrupts (in repeat mode) enabling variable periods, or allows the counter to be reloaded automatically with a predefined start count.
+- Each timer can interface to any GPIO, allowing any GPIO to be driven by any timer output and any GPIO to be used as a timer's clock or trigger. - All timers are fully independent but can be linked by clocking one timer from another's output. - Clock sources include several sources from CLKGEN, another timer's output, or any GPIO input. - Each timer supports an optional trigger condition which starts the timer. - Counter value may be written directly; otherwise CTRLn\CLR bit initializes the counter for the selected mode. - CTRLn\TMRnLMT field can be set to generate 1-255 repetitions of a waveform (0=unlimited).
+The TMRnLMTVAL register can be read to see the instantaneous repetition value during operation. - All timers are up-counters and CMP0 defines the end of a counter cycle; timer either stops or repeats.
+CMP1 is a secondary comparator.